TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.6.md

 ---

-And they journeyed from Succoth, and encamped in Etham, which is in the edge of the wilderness.
+They traveled from Succoth, and encamped in Etham, which is in the edge of the wilderness.